viktor-ferenczi/open-imagilib/README.md

 so the exact colors on screen will differ from what's shown on the real devices.
 Always test your program on a real device and correct the colors as needed.

+Currently, the colors differ based on where the program is uploaded from to imagiCharm.
+Uploading from Android seems to work slightly better than from the Web UI.
+For dark color components there is a huge difference.

+Hopefully this aspect will improve in the future.

 ### Available libraries

 The mobile app applies more validation on the code before execution and the range of Python libraries